Tr1pl3x/bot-Alfred/alfred/README.md

 ## 10th May 2023:

 * Updated route that index.js calls around chat functions.
 Functions that are related are now under 'chatExt' ( stands for chat Extensions).
+* Create a new file 'prompts.js' under './src/misc/' where all the prompts are declared to avoid code repitation.